 - Call queue management

-CloudTalk Voice is an intuitive cloud-based outbound and inbound call center solution that SMBs gave a top rating in 2020.
-In addition to seamless phone connections within your business and between your business and customer, CloudTalk helps you control call center operating costs, monitor call quality, and much more.
+CloudTalk Voice is an intuitive cloud-based outbound and inbound call center solution.
+In addition to facilitating seamless phone connections between your business and customers, CloudTalk helps you control call center operating costs, monitor call quality, and much more.

-A few of CloudTalk’s most popular and powerful features include their easy-to-use integrations, call recording, intelligent dialing, and two-way sync.
-CloudTalk has three packages that range in price from $25 to $50 per month.
-But to access outbound calling features, you’ll need a custom plan, which is billed at a flat rate.
+A few of CloudTalk’s most popular and powerful features include the easy-to-use integrations, call recording, intelligent dialing, and two-way sync.
+CloudTalk has three packages at varying price points, but to access outbound calling features, you’ll need a custom plan billed at a flat rate.